SAP-archive/cloud-platform-iot-starterkit/cf/samples/java-samples/send-gateway-cloud-custom-measure/README.md

 5. Get device sensor by its identifier which is assigned to the device.
 	1. Create a new sensor and assign it to the device if no sensor is assigned to the device or a sensor has no reference to the "Room Humidity" sensor type.

-	>Note: A new sensor will be mapped to the custom "Room Humidity" Sensor Type.
+	>Note: A new sensor will be mapped to the custom "Humidity Sensors" Sensor Type.

 	```
 	Authorization: Basic <base64-encoded credentials>